Cruising guide & travel tale is available through Arthur Beale in London (UK).

 Going the other way, from the sea through the SPB bridges towards Ladoga takes a long time because of the current against you.
 After such a long night you may want to get some sleep first.
 If you are ok with a bomb site, marina Vostochniy is just the place to be.
 Perhaps we were too early in the season.
 Tying up somewhere along the river embankment is a definite no-no as I experienced last year.
 I was telephone-bombed to get me going again.

-The pilot came on board shortly after midnight, the silent type, who climbed onto the boat without an hello and/or introduction.
+The pilot came on board shortly after midnight, the silent type, who climbed onboard without so much as an hello and/or introduction.
 He then announced we would not get going before 02.30 am.
 So there we sat in a tiny saloon in the dark (no shore-power and no wind) with a very uncommunicative pilot even in his own language.
 I was the only one who could talk to him.
 Drawing him out of his shell was difficult.
 We did coax a few stories and a smile out of him but he was hard work.
 He used to be a captain on a river cruise ship before he retrained as a pilot.
-Apparently you need to do 35 crossings as a trainee pilot before you get your license.
+Apparently you need to do 35 crossings through Saint-Petersburg as a trainee pilot before you get your initial license.
 Then you are only allowed to pilot cargo ships through.
-After a few more years, you finally receive your general license when you can pilot all classes of ships.
+After a few more years, you finally receive your full license when you can pilot all classes of ships.
 So we sat there and waited.
 Getting a drink to break the ice of awkwardness was not an option either because we still had to sail.
 Drinking and sailing not allowed here.
 It was a relief to be finally on our way.
 At least the boat was warm as toast.
 With new gas bottles and a new washer, the heater was performing well.
 Pilot would therefore not come out of the companion way because he was insufficiently dressed.
-May not have realised that small sailing yachts do not have heated bridges.
+May not have realised that small sailing yachts generally do not have heated bridges.
 Ah, well!